binamov/iis-lb/README.md

 # iis-lb

 This cookbook configures IIS as a simple web load-balancer by creating an IIS Server Farm.
-It also allows you to pass a `node['iis-lb']['members']` hash to add servers to the said server farm.
+It also allows you to add servers to the farm by passing a `node['iis-lb']['members']` hash.

-## DISCLAIMER
+# DISCLAIMER

 This cookbook helps demonstrate the `wrapper-cookbook pattern`, `attribute precedence` and `search` in Chef Essentials training for Windows.
 This cookbook does NOT describe the definitive pattern for configuring IIS as a web load-balancer.
 Use at your own risk.

-## Platforms
+# Platforms

 This cookbook was tested on:

 - Windows Server 2012 R2

+# Usage

-## Usage
+## default

-Adding ` recipe[iis-lb::default] ` to your Windows Server's `run_list` will install all the necessary components and create an IIS Server Farm `myServerFarm`.
+Add ` recipe[iis-lb::default] ` to your Windows Server's `run_list` to install the necessary components and create an IIS Server Farm `myServerFarm`.
 This will also add two servers to the Server Farm, based on the `node['iis-lb']['members']` hash.
 One should override this hash to add their own servers to the farm, such as in this example wrapper recipe:

 ```
 node.default['iis-lb']['members'] = [